dgattoni/gol-app/README.md

 2. in your terminal Press `a` to run all tests.

-### Tools and libraries
+### Languages and libraries

 - JAVASCRIPT (ES6)
-- CSS (GRID LAYOUT, FLEXBOX)
+- CSS3 (GRID LAYOUT, FLEXBOX)
 - HTML5
+- RAMDA
 - EXPRESS JS

 ### To improve:

-- Serve app on ExpressJS to run index on Localhost.
+- [done] Serve app on ExpressJS to run index on Localhost.
+- [done] Add Game instructions.
-- Add babel for es6 imports.
+- [todo] Add babel for es6 imports.
-- Separation of concerns on functions (create utility functions) for better maintainability.
-- Use JS prototype approach to create a Cell element.
+- [todo] Use JS prototype approach to create a Cell element.
-- Improve code using a more declarative approach on coding.
-- Add a Test layer (eg chai)
+- [todo] Add a Test layer (eg chai)
-- Customize grid to work with any rows/cols number.
+- [todo] Customize grid to work with any rows/cols number.
-- Add Game instructions.
+- [doing] Separation of concerns on functions (create utility functions) for better maintainability.
+- [doing] Improve code using a more declarative approach on coding.
-- Improve documentation on functions input/output.
+- [doing] Improve documentation on functions input/output.